-If you are concerned about an OAS decision or process related to your accommodations or services, you have the right to ask the OAS Coordinator to reconsider by submitting a Request for Reconsideration.
+If you are concerned about an OAS decision or process related to your accommodations or services, you have the right to ask the OAS Manager to reconsider by submitting a Request for Reconsideration.
 This is an interactive process between the student and OAS to gather and evaluate additional relevant information related to your concern.
 Please note that a mere disagreement with an OAS decision is unlikely to result in a different decision.

 If you have concerns or difficulties with your accommodations due to the action or inaction of any member of the University:

 - Start by trying to resolve an academic matter by speaking directly with the faculty or staff member.

 - If the matter remains unresolved, you can seek assistance from OAS, who can help mediate situations related to accommodations within campus settings, including classrooms, and action/inaction by faculty or staff.